asadprodhan/How_to_build_a_Customised_Kraken2_Database/README.md

 <br />

-Step 3: Add the genomes to library
+## **Step 3: Add the genomes to library**

+Once you have genomes downloaded, you need to add them to your Kraken2 database.

 ```